dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-graphql.md

 ): QueryResult!
 ```

-The graphql API uses a polling process for querying as queries could be long running in some cases.
-This means the first mutation `createQuery` return a query ID and will be used to kick off the query.
-The query ID can then be used in the polling query `query` to fetch the results and status of the job.
-The typical flow would look as followed,
+The GraphQL API uses a polling process for querying since queries can be long-running in some cases.
+It works by first creating a query with a mutation, `createQuery, which returns a query ID.
+This ID is then used to continuously check (poll) for the results and status of your query.
+The typical flow would look as follows:

 1. Kick off a query
 ```graphql